 Yoke

 Sometimes the chain becomes slightly different as it nears the clasp.
 It may become thicker and extend into large loops in order to accommodate the clasp (depending on its variety).
-That rear part of the chain is known as Yoke.
+That rear part of the chain is known as yoke.
 It accommodates the clasp assembly in its entirety.
 Sometimes the design may be so subtle that the yoke may be difficult to tell apart from the rest of the chain.

 Frame

-The Frame is everything left of the chain after you remove the Yoke and the clasp assembly.
+The frame is everything left of the chain after you remove the Yoke and the clasp assembly.
 It is also the most clearly visible part of the chain.
-The main pendant dangles off the Frame with the use of a bail (explained below).
+The main pendant dangles off the frame with the use of a bail (explained below).

 Chain